NLeSC/DiVE/README.md

 ## Data description and functionality ##

 * Every point has 3 coordinates and a unique ID.
-For a best view, the absolute values of the coordinates should be smaller than 1.
-Thus, when using LargeVis with similarities (weights) as input, the similarities should be rescaled to be smaller than 1.
+(For a best view, the absolute values of the coordinates should be smaller than 1.
+When using LargeVis with similarities (weights) as input, this can be achieved by res-caling the similarities to be smaller than 1.)

 * A point also has `Categories` and `Properties`: